Errors and Testing

 Break your webhook on purpose once in staging.

-Then look at delivery logs, retries, and the user experience.
+Then look at delivery logs and the failure-mode user experience.
 Better to learn that path deliberately than from your first customer.